bbauska/JS-intermediate/README.md

 // 720
 </pre>

-The above function for calculating factorial is similar to f(x) = g(h(x)), thus demonstrating the composition property.
+<p>The above function for calculating factorial is similar to f(x) = g(h(x)), thus
+demonstrating the composition property.</p>

 5.Error Handling and Debugging:

-Error handling and debugging are crucial aspects of JavaScript development that help identify and resolve issues in the code.
-Proper error handling ensures that unexpected errors are caught and gracefully handled, while effective debugging techniques help developers find and fix bugs during the development process.
+<p>Error handling and debugging are crucial aspects of JavaScript development that help
+identify and resolve issues in the code.
+Proper error handling ensures that unexpected errors are caught and gracefully handled, while effective debugging techniques help developers find and fix bugs during the development process.</p>

-When any error occurs, JavaScript will stop and generate an error message.
-The throw statement lets you create your own custom error.
+<p>When any error occurs, JavaScript will stop and generate an error message.
+The throw
+statement lets you create your own custom error.
 Technically you can throw your custom exception (throw an error).
-The exception can be a JavaScript Number, String, Boolean, or Object.
+The exception can be a JavaScript Number, String, Boolean, or Object.</p>

-**Debugging Techniques in Programming:**
+<h4>Debugging Techniques in Programming:</h4>

 1. Breakpoints: By setting breakpoints in the code, you can pause the program at specific points, check variables, and closely examine the